andrel/vipps-psp-recurring-api/vipps-psp-api.md

 ### Initiate payment

-A payment request is initiated by the PSP to the Vipps API after end user has request to pay with Vipps.
-Vipps creates the payment and returns a link to the Vipps landing page where end user can confirm the mobile number.
+A payment request is initiated by the PSP to the Vipps API after the user has request to pay with Vipps.
+Vipps then returns a link to the Vipps landing page where the user can confirm the mobile number.
-Once user has confirmed number the payment can be considered initiated.
+Once the user has confirmed the number, the payment can be considered initiated.

 ### Payment confirmation

-After payment initiation, Vipps sends push notification or redirects user to the Vipps app.
-End user verifies the Vipps profile by logging in to the Vipps app.
-In the Vipps app the end user can select payment source and confirm the amount.
+After payment initiation, Vipps sends a push notification or redirects the user to the Vipps app.
+The user verifies the Vipps profile by logging in to the Vipps app.
+The app then displays the amount, and the user can confirm the payment.

 ### MakePayment

-Once the end user has confirmed the payment, Vipps shares the encrypted card details with the PSP to the makePaymentUrl.
-PSP tries to process the payment through the acquirer and responds to the makePayment-call with the payment request status.
-End user receives confirmation in Vipps app.
-Vipps redirects the end user to the redirectUrl provided during payment initiation.
+Once the user has confirmed the payment, Vipps shares the encrypted card details with the PSP trough the makePaymentUrl endpoint.
+The PSP processes the payment through the acquirer and responds to the makePayment-call with the payment request status.
+The user receives confirmation in Vipps app.
+Vipps redirects the user to the redirectUrl provided during payment initiation.

 ## Example request